epicnerd1990/hawgts/TO-DO.md

 - KWGT > TASKER - Create "custom" service call **0%**
     - Use HA templates for simplicity?
 - Set up and build Tasker plugin **0%**
     - Simply merge everything into one downloadable group?
+Taskernet
     - Tasker - "toggle" error
     - Make state updates more effective and work in more situations
-        - The state does not update when lights are turned from one brightness to another
-        - Is this because of the way the Tasker HA blueprint works?
         - Perhaps use Tasker to regularly check the current state of connected entities and update widget accordingly?
 - Final review of code
     - Go through everything and ensure everything works in all scenarios